powsybl/powsybl-diagram/docs/single_line_diagrams/layout/cellBlockDecomposer.md

 means the pattern of the cell is not handled by the algorithm (this can be turned into an exception thanks to the `exceptionIfPatternNotHandled` parameter, see [`PositionVoltageLevelLayoutFactoryParameters`](layout.md#the-positionvoltagelevellayoutfactoryparameters-class)).

-The merge of two `LegPrimaryBlock` into a `LegParallelBlock`, then its serial merge with a `FeederPrimaryBlock` into the final `SerialBlock` root:
+The resulting `LegParallelBlock`, together with the `BodyPrimaryBlock` and `FeederPrimaryBlock` identified above, each start where the previous one ends, so they are merged, in a single serial merge, into the final `SerialBlock` root:

 ![blockMerge](../../_static/img/sld/layout/blockMerge.svg){align=center class="forced-white-background"}